 PlateSpin Migrate supports the use of scripts to automatically execute custom post-migration tasks on the target workload.
-You configure the post-migration action in a batch file, a shell script, or a program executable and then add the action along with its dependencies to the PlateSpin Server library of custom actions.
-For information about adding the action to the PlateSpin Server library, see "Adding Post-Migration Actions to PlateSpin Server Custom Actions Library" on page 111.
+You configure the post-migration action in a batch file; a shell script; or a program executable, save the action and all its dependencies in a dedicated folder without any sub folders, and then add it to the PlateSpin Server library.
+For information about adding the action to the PlateSpin Server library, see "Adding Post-Migration Actions to PlateSpin Server Custom Actions Library" on page 113.